QijiaZhouX/qijia_zhou_portfolio/Assignment_3.md

 ## Step 2: Critique

 Usefulness: 4 out of 10
-The overall usefulness is low because it is too crowded and hard to tell them apart; the comparison is not that strong and transparent in terms of the regions they fall into.
-I like the interactive features that I can click on the visualization, but Ing the need helprmation from the graph is still hard.
+The overall usefulness is low because it is too crowded, and hard to tell them apart; the comparison is not that strong and transparent in terms of the regions they fall into.
+I like the interactive features that I can click on the visualization, but Ing the need for reformation from the graph is still hard.
 Completeness: 8 out of 10
 The graph has many valuable information and data points, and they did try to include all the data points.
 It has a description and some stories behind the data, which is good information.
 Perceotibility: 4 out of 10